VisakhChekur/url-shortener/README.md

 The shortened URL's code that is appended to the base URL and the long URLs are stored in a MongoDB database collection.
 Using the database, the user is redirected to the webpage corresponding to the long URL.

 ## NOTE:

-If you want to run this, please change the `MONGO_DB_CONNECTION_STRING` to the appropriate one for your database.
-The one used in this is deleted and no more in use since this was created simply for practice.
-Also ensure to change the `url_base` to the appropriate value for you.
-Both of these values are stored in `constants.py`.
+If you want to run this, please change the `MONGO_DB_CONNECTION_STRING` and `url_base` to the appropriate one for your case.
+The ones used in this are stored in `constants.py` which is not included in this repo.

 ## Steps Taken in Shortening URL